RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Use In Specific Populations

-Use of NSAIDs, including VIVLODEX, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including VIVLODEX, in pregnant women starting at 30 weeks of gestation (third trimester).
+Use of NSAIDs, including VIVLODEX, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.

-There are no adequate and well-controlled studies of VIVLODEX in pregnant women.
-Data from observational studies regarding potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.
-In the general U.S. population, all clinically recognized pregnancies, regardless of drug exposure, have a background rate of 2-4% for major malformations, and 15-20% for pregnancy loss.
+Data from observational studies regarding other potential embryo fetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.

 There are no studies on the effects of VIVLODEX during labor or delivery.
 In animal studies, NSAIDs, including meloxicam, inhibit prostaglandin synthesis, cause delayed parturition, and increase the incidence of stillbirth.